hieumau12/tera-ui/CONTRIBUTING.md

 and/or screencasts of the proposed change.
 This will help us to understand the desired change easier.

-Until NextUI has a stable release new components will be created only for the core team.
+Until TeraUI has a stable release new components will be created only for the core team.

 ## Documentation

 Please update the docs with any API changes, the code and docs should always be in sync.

-The main documentation lives in the `apps/docs/content` folder, the project uses MDX and all `NextUI` are already imported.
+The main documentation lives in the `apps/docs/content` folder, the project uses MDX and all `TeraUI` are already imported.

 ## Breaking changes